sadra/english/_posts/2016-7-27-howto-detect-app-on-background-or-foreground.md

 author: Sadra
 ---

-As you know, there is a lifecycle for each application:
+As we know, there is implemented some methods for triggering an application's lifecycle:

 ![iOS Application Lifecycle]({{ site.url }}/assets/img/post/2016-7-27/foregroundvsbackground-0.png)

-but these methods didn't help you when your app moves to background or foreground!
+There is an issue.
+These methods didn't help us when the app moves to background or foreground! it just shows us onetime creation of UIViewControl or process of destroying.

 But as the guides in [docs](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/StrategiesforHandlingAppStateTransitions/StrategiesforHandlingAppStateTransitions.html) there is more information about application lifecycle.

-When you app goes to background, the core broadcast a notification app moves to background.
-So, if your app or your ViewController registered for this notification, you can be aware when your app moves to background:
+When your app goes to background, The Cocoa, broadcasts a notification with message of the app is moving to background.
+So, if your app or your UIViewController registered for this notification, you can be aware when your app moves to background:

 ![iOS Application Moves to Background]({{ site.url }}/assets/img/post/2016-7-27/foregroundvsbackground-2.png)

-As the same, for Moving to Foreground, we have notification:
+As the same, for Moving to Foreground, we have a notification too:

 ![iOS Application Moves to Foreground]({{ site.url }}/assets/img/post/2016-7-27/foregroundvsbackground-1.png)

-So, you have to ways to detect when your app moves to background ofr foreground:
+So, you have two ways to detect when your app moves to background or foreground:

 ### In AppDelegate